-It has led managers to only one major question i.e. how does a business, or a startup become more productive in the least time consuming manner?
+It has led managers to only one major question i.e. how does a business, or a startup become more productive in the least time-consuming manner?

 Training seminars and paperback books on the topics associated with productivity are a good idea to start with.
-The problem is that these two methods have become redundant and time consuming.
+The problem is that these two methods have become redundant and time-consuming.

-People want to consume knowledge and information on any topic within record amount of time.
+People want to consume knowledge and information on any topic within a record amount of time.
 Therefore, we delve into the world of productivity blogs on the internet.
 They are short, crisp and to the point.

 You can go through a single productivity blog in maybe 10 – 15 minutes; jot down the key points and try to implement them into your practical work life.